kepsail/ie-HGCN/README.md

 # ie-HGCN
-This is the source code of our paper published in IEEE TKDE: [Interpretable and Efficient Heterogeneous Graph Convolutional Network](https://arxiv.org/abs/2005.13183)
+This is the source code of our paper published in IEEE TKDE 2021: [Interpretable and Efficient Heterogeneous Graph Convolutional Network](https://arxiv.org/abs/2005.13183)

 ## Datasets